tunaflsh/summarizer/README.md

                         Path to the input file
   -o OUTPUT, --output OUTPUT
                         Path to the output file
+  -d DIR, --dir DIR     Path to the output directory.
+Use with -i if -o is not specified.
   -m MODEL, --model MODEL
                         Model to use.
 Default: gpt-3.5-turbo.
 Options: gpt-4, gpt-3.5-turbo-16k, gpt-3.5-turbo,
                         gpt-4-0613, gpt-4-0314, gpt-3.5-turbo-16k-0613, gpt-3.5-turbo-0613, gpt-3.5-turbo-0301